 Thirsty?
 Vision Blurred?

 Being overly thirsty and having blurred vision are two signs of diabetes.
 Burnout may raise your chances of type 2 diabetes.
 If you're showing these or other symptoms of diabetes -- and you're having problems at work that might be related to burnout -- the two might be tied.
+Let you doctor know if you are having any increased thirst and get medical help right away for any vision changes.

 The Sick Days Are Piling Up